smallest-cock/RL-Custom-Quickchat/README.md

 # RL-Custom-Quickchat
-Enables custom quick chats in Rocket League (or really any game with chat) using controller macros
+Enables custom quick chats in Rocket League (or basically any game with chat) using controller macros

 ## Features
 - Custom quick chats